christiangenco/soylent/README.md

 0. To prepare an individual meal, measure about a third of the dry mix and a third of the oil into a large drinking vessel.
 0. Add 400-500 ml (14-16 oz) of water, and shake or stir well.
 0. Chill for several hours if possible, to improve taste and texture.
 It may be healthier that way too (due to phytic acid deactivation).
-0. Meanwhile, take your Vitamin D and/or get some sunshine.
+0. Take one Vitamin D tablet as directed and/or get some sunshine.
 0. Drink.

 ## Acknowledgements